 - At least two to three prequalification offers collected via soft pull.

-- Comparing actual APR from each offer - not the advertised rate or monthly payment figure.
+- Comparing actual APR from each offer, not the advertised rate or monthly payment figure.

-- Origination fee factored in: if you need a specific net amount, your loan request is adjusted accordingly.
+- Origination fee factored in.
+If you need a specific net amount, your loan request is adjusted accordingly.

 - Contract reviewed for prepayment penalties and rollover provisions.